 Virgin Mobile Overdrive Pro 3G/4G Mobile Broadband Device

 I bought this mobile broadband device about a year ago on sale for about $90.
-After using it for a month or two I switched to the free mobile broadband offered via FreedomPop.
-The new device from FreedomPop was the exact same device, also using the Sprint network.
-So I basically got the same service for free instead of $35/month.
+After using it for a month or two I switched to the free mobile broadband offered via another provider called FreedomPop.
+The new device was the exact same device, also using the Sprint network.
+I basically got the same service for free instead of $35/month.
+(Freedompop is no longer in business)

 After checking around I saw that the Virgin Mobile device was getting about $50 or so on eBay, and trade-in prices weren’t great.
 On Amazon, however, most people had their devices listed at $90-110, and the device still sells new for $120 at Virgin Mobile.
 I decided to list the item at Amazon for $89.99, at the time the lowest price for the device.
-I was pretty confident it would sell, however, the day I listed it Virgin Mobile put the device on sale for $71.99, essentially killing any chances I have of selling until the sale is over.
+I was pretty confident it would sell, however, the day I listed it Virgin Mobile put the device on sale for $71.99, essentially killing any chances I had of selling until the sale was over.

 Selling Your Old Electronics Can Mean Cash.
 The Sooner You Sell The Better

 Selling your old electronic devices can mean cash in your pocket.
-The one caveat is that often the older or less desirable the device, the harder time you’ll have selling it.
-If you have a recent generation Apple product you’ll probably have more luck than an older off brand item.
+The one caveat is that often the older or less desirable the device, the harder time you’ll have in selling it.
+If you have a recent generation Apple product you’ll probably have more luck than an older off-brand item.

-My Nexus tablet was pretty desirable, and relatively new, so even broken it sold for almost 25% of it’s original price.
-The phone wasn’t as desirable, but was in like new condition and in the right marketplace still fetched over 1/2 it’s original price.
-The last item I sold was a newer device and is still being sold new by Virgin – but since quite a few others popped up in the marketplace, the sales price ended up being lower than hoped.
+My Nexus tablet was pretty desirable and relatively new at the time, so even broken it sold for almost 25% of its original price.
+The phone wasn’t as desirable but was in like-new condition and in the right marketplace still fetched over 1/2 its original price.
+The last item I sold was a newer device and is still being sold new by the mobile network – but since quite a few others popped up in the marketplace, the sales price ended up being lower than hoped.

 So if you have some old electronics, why not try listing them and making a few dollars?